 Ecospark is a Canadian charity that connects people to their local natural environment.
 EcoWisdom has worked with Ecospark to develop certification training for the Specialist High Skills Major (SHSM) in Health and

 Forest Therapy Hub (FTHub) is an international organization specializing in nature therapy guide training and research.
-EcoWisdom’s co-founder, Kari Krogh, is an FTHub lecturer.
+EcoWisdom’s co-founder, Kari Krogh, has given lectures to FTHub trainees on accessible and community-based approaches to nature therapy with a focus on being evidence-based and inclusive.

 The Canadian Ecology Centre is an outdoor environmental education centre in Samuel de Champlain Provincial Park.
 Here, EcoWisdom has led training on accessible forest bathing for Ontario’s Nature and Forest Therapy Guides.